PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/csi-driver-v1.md

   Alternatively, the driver can be deployed with the field unset or false and it can be flipped later when storage capacity information has been published.

-  This field was immutable in Kubernetes \<= 1.22 and now is mutable.
+  This field was immutable in PlaidCloud \<= 1.22 and now is mutable.

   This is a beta field and only available when the CSIStorageCapacity feature is enabled.
 The default is false.